tlwilliams895/lchs/src/chapters/data-and-variables/order-of-operations.rst

 Python automatically applies the order of operations for you!

-However, if you ever notice that your program is not calculating the answers you expect, you probably have an order of operations issue.
+However, if you ever notice that your program is not calculating the answers you expect, you and Python probably disagree on how to apply the order of operations.

+(Hint - Python's not wrong).

 Check Your Understanding
 ------------------------